3nya/blog/content/Xyz/CSLing.md

 ## Questions
 **Why did I choose CS+Linguistics?** - I thought NLP was pretty cool and Linguistics is pretty interesting to me.
+I really enjoyed learning about social sciences (particularly Psychology and Sociology) in high school, and Linguistics isn't *that* far off from those.

-**Is this a double major?** - No. Instead of physics/chem requirements pure CS requires, we have linguistics classes instead.
+**Is this a double major?** - No.